alanng10/class-lang/Docue/Article/Word/a.md

 Word "secure" has meaning that is security.

+Word "secret" has meaning that is private info.

 Word "tick" has meaning that is smallest duration.

 Word "yea" has meaning that is date year.